Deepak9912/Hangman/README.md

 * If your chosen letter exists in the answer, then all places in the answer where that letter appear will be revealed.

-* After you've revealed several letters, you may be able to guess what the answer is and fill in the remaining letters.
+* After you've guessed few letters, you may be able to guess what the answer is and fill in the remaining letters.

 * User can only guess six wrong letters, for every wrong guess, user will lose one life and hangman will appear piece by piece.